top of page

 E – The Outcomes that are wished for the child/YP

-F – The provision that is required for the child or YP - enforceable
+F – The provision that is required for the child or YP - a legal section

 G – The health care provision that is reasonably required by the learning difficulties or disabilities which result in the child or young person having special educational needs

-I – The name of the school, maintained nursery school, post 16 institution or other institution to be attended by the child or young person, and the type of institution, or where the name of a school or other institution is not specified in the EHC Plan the type of school or other institution to be attended by the young person – enforceable
+I – The name of the school, maintained nursery school, post-16 institution, or other institution to be attended by the child or young person, and the type of institution, or where the name of a school or other institution is not specified in the EHC Plan the type of school or other institution to be attended by the young person – a legal section

 J – Where any SEP is to be secured by a Personal Budget or Direct Payment.